anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2020/index.md

 ---
-title: 'Books read and listened to in 2020'
+title: "Books read and listened to in 2020"
-description: '18 books and 12 audiobooks'
+description: "18 books and 12 audiobooks"
-date: '2020-12-31'
+date: "2020-12-31"
-categories: ['Book List']
+categories: ["Book List"]
 published: true
 ---